 CBDC is a government-issued digital form of fiat currency backed by the government.
 Typical CBDC leverages on blockchain technology to issue the digital token that is a representation of the country’s native currency.
 Unlike decentralized crypto assets, CBDCs are centralized digital assets, implying that the issuing authority has control over the asset.

 Why CBDC?
 Importance Of A State-backed Digital Note

 Just like the regular cash, CBDC will act as a unit of exchange for everyday payment but in digital form.
 Additionally, it would be a medium of store of value, an official unit of account.
 Just like each paper note is distinguishable and impossible to counterfeit, each CBDC will be protected with a unique serial number void of mutation.

 Important to mention that governments have been wary of the continuous rise and widespread adoption of Bitcoin and other cryptocurrencies; calling out the scams and crimes perpetrated using Bitcoin payment.
 Despite this cold attitude, governments have had a soft landing for blockchain technology due to its capabilities and the role it plays across major industries.

-The cashless era is inevitable.
+In the era of Commodity backed cryptocurrency, the cashless era is inevitable.
 To be able to prepare for what is to come; CBDC was founded to lead the cashless movement.
 Many countries have already launched a test experiment of a version of a state-owned digital currency.

 The Bank of England was the first to propose the launch of CBDC, not too long other countries like China’s People’s Bank of China (PBoC), Bank of Canada (BoC) and central banks of Uruguay, Thailand, Sweden, Venezuela, and Singapore, among others, have followed suit.